akshay-nm/akshay-nm/README.md

 -->
 Friends know me as UX-Pirate, because I have a knack for figuring out the easiest way to expose a feature!

-I like problems which force me to think and push me beyond what I already know. 🤓
-But it's also good to know things ones a while... 😎

-I am a T-shaped developer with in-depth know-how of the React way of doing stuff, albiet gradually shifting towards flutter.
+I am a T-shaped developer with in-depth know-how of the React way of doing stuff.

 I like keeping'em lean, to the point, and simple.
 Have templates for everything related to web-applications.